 - ½ jalapeño minced, seeds and membrane removed, optional

 - Scoop out the avocado and add it to a medium bowl.
-Mash it up roughly, but not too much.
+Mash it up into small chunks.

-- Add the rest of the ingredients and mix it altogether (avoiding over mixing).
+- Add the rest of the ingredients and mix it all together.
+Don't overmix.
+There should still be chunks of avocado.

 - You can easily double this recipe if you're making it for a crowd.